Main languages: Bahasa Indonesia (official), Javanese, Sundanese, etc.

 Indonesia’s large and diverse indigenous population continues to face ongoing rights violations, particularly in relation to the control and management of their ancestral land.
 Despite 2013’s landmark Constitutional Court ruling that gave indigenous peoples rights to own and manage customary forests, estimated to affect 40 million indigenous people, there is not as yet a clear procedure for implementing its provisions, leaving communities vulnerable to continued violations.
 In March 2016, the National Commission on Human Rights (Komnas HAM) released the findings of its national inquiry into indigenous peoples’ land rights.
 It found that the absence of formal recognition of indigenous communities and their customary lands was one of the root causes of human rights violations against indigenous communities.
 Inequality between indigenous men and women was also highlighted as a contributing factor as women can face discrimination from within their communities regarding decision-making power and are disproportionately affected by conflicts over natural resources as they must travel further distances to find access to food and traditional medicines.

 National level legislation, protecting and outlining the rights of Indonesia’s indigenous peoples, is urgently needed to regulate the process of legal recognition and land demarcation.
 Though legislation along these lines, the Recognition and Protection of the Rights of Indigenous Peoples (PPHMHA) Bill, has already been drafted, but the law remains stalled in parliament.
-By 2014, Indonesia had the highest deforestation rate in the world; it is therefore crucial that indigenous peoples achieve the right to manage their own forests to prevent the onslaught of land development projects that until now have proceeded largely without their consent.
+As Indonesia has one of the highest deforestation rates in the world, it is crucial that indigenous peoples achieve the right to manage their own forests to prevent the onslaught of land development projects that until now have proceeded largely without their consent.

 In the far eastern provinces of Papua and West Papua, collectively referred to as West Papua, human rights abuses remain widespread despite official commitments to bring an end to violations by security forces in these regions.
 While an official taskforce was announced in April 2016 to investigate a number of high profile cases of human rights abuses in the provinces, including incidents in Wasior in 2001 and Wamena in 2003 where military and police crackdowns left dozens of civilians dead.
 So far, however, there has been little detail on how the investigations would proceed, and local human rights groups have publicly expressed their lack of faith in a government-led investigation, particularly as its formation involved no consultation with the community.

 The Setara Institute, a human rights monitoring organisation in Jakarta, reported that human rights violations in Papua during 2016 had risen steeply to 68 cases, compared to 16 the previous year.
 Largely peaceful protests were met with a heavy-handed response from security forces: in May 2016, a peaceful pro-independence rally resulted in what many are calling the largest mass arrest ever in Papua with 1,449 people arrested in Jayapura and hundreds more across the province.
 Thereafter, independence rallies in June led to more than a thousand more arrests, followed by a further 500 in December.
 Many were released without charges, but there were reports of mistreatment and torture.
-At the end of 2016, Indonesia had 38 Papuans in prison for their political activity, often on charges of treason.
+Indonesia authorities continue to target Papuan activists, including an assault on a peaceful gathering by the West Papua National Committee that resulted in the detention and beating of nine activists in December 2018, three of whom were subsequently charged with treason.
+As of June 2019, Indonesia had 38 Papuans in prison for their political activity, often on charges of treason.

 The Republic of Indonesia is a sprawling archipelago of nearly 14,000 islands, which divides into two tiers.
 The main islands of the more heavily populated southern tier include Sumatra, Java, Bali and Timor.
 The northern tier includes Kalimantan (most of Borneo), Sulawesi, the Moluccas and Papua (the western half of New Guinea).
 Sumatra lies west and south of peninsular Malaysia and Singapore across the narrow Strait of Malacca.
 Kalimantan, the Indonesian section of Borneo, is bounded to the north by Sarawak, Sabah and Brunei.
 North of the Indonesian island of Sulawesi is the Celebes Sea and beyond that the Philippines.
 Indonesia’s geographic position has made it a gateway for human migration throughout history.